dinii-inc/tamashii/README.md

   --installFlags=<value>  Flags to pass "yarn add" or "npm install" --npm                   Use npm instead of yarn --verbose               Print verbose output
+  --yarn2                 Use yarn 2+ instead of yarn classic

 DESCRIPTION
   Links package